Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 Alcohol Use Disorder (AUD)

 Alcohol Use Disorder (AUD) is a medical condition in which an individual struggles with controlling or ceasing alcohol use, despite the detrimental impacts it may have.
-Addiction to ethanol can result from persistent and excessive drinking habits.
+Ethanol addiction can result from persistent and excessive drinking habits.
 In 2019 alone, approximately 14.5 million individuals aged 12 and above were identified as having AUD within the United States, underlining its widespread nature.

-Contributing factors that elevate the risk of developing AUD consist of genetic predisposition to alcoholism through family history, existing mental health conditions, and initiating alcohol consumption at a young age.
+Contributing factors that elevate the risk of developing AUD consist of genetic predisposition to alcoholism through family history, existing mental health conditions, substance abuse, and initiating alcohol consumption at a young age.
 Common indicators of AUD include building up a tolerance for alcohol, suffering from withdrawal symptoms upon reducing intake or stopping entirely, along with intense urges to drink.
+Additionally, alcohol abuse can lead to the development of mental disorders, as outlined in the DSM-5, which emphasizes the importance of professional evaluation for diagnosing drinking problems and associated mental health issues.

 It’s imperative to recognize and address Alcohol Use Disorder promptly in order to improve recovery outcomes and effectively tailor treatment strategies for those affected by this disorder.